Start9Labs/electrs-wrapper/docs/integrations/sparrow/guide.md

 # Sparrow Integration Setup

+Note: At least on Linux and MacOS, you will need to NOT be running a native Tor on your device for Sparrow to connect to a .onion address.
+Please shut down Tor if it is running:

+    Linux: sudo systemctl stop tor

+    MacOS: sudo brew services stop tor

 1. Open Sparrow and go to "File -> Preferences -> Server," or if you are running for the first time, proceed through the introduction until the screen below.
 Then select "Configure Server."

     ![Configure Server](./assets/sparrow0.png)